STEVE PARSONS/POOL/AFP via Getty Prince Andrew

 Alexander Koerner/Getty; Emily Michot/Miami Herald/Tribune News Service via Getty Prince Andrew; Virginia Roberts Giuffre

-In a statement shared with PEOPLE on August 9 when the lawsuit was first filed, Giuffre said in part, "I am holding Prince Andrew accountable for what he did to me.
+In a previous statement shared with PEOPLE, Giuffre said, "I am holding Prince Andrew accountable for what he did to me.
 The powerful and rich are not exempt from being held responsible for their actions.
 I hope that other victims will see that it is possible not to live in silence and fear, but to reclaim one's life by speaking out and demanding justice."

-Following backlash from the interview, Andrew announced that he would be "stepping back" from public duties.
+Following the interview's backlash, Prince Andrew announced that he would be "stepping back" from public duties.